-Despite the shining examples of good citizenship and cooperation afforded by some wind energy companies, a patchwork of state "suggestions" and the largely voluntary federal guidelines constitute a wholly unsatisfactory solution to a growing environmental problem.
+This is not to mention the reports of wind project developers steam-rolling local authorities to gain permissions, threatening lawsuits if denied, presenting one set of plans for approval and then switching after approval is secured (for example, building wind towers many feet higher than the dimensions submitted and authorized).
+Bad actors that engage in such behavior can scarcely be expected to follow through with the monitoring studies and reports that assure the safest operation of their facility.
+That lack of follow-through is doubly damaging, because such studies and reports would become part of the base of information on which future changes to the guidelines will depend.
+Despite the shining examples of good citizenship and cooperation afforded by many wind energy companies, a patchwork of state "suggestions" and the largely voluntary federal guidelines constitute a wholly unsatisfactory solution to a growing environmental problem.
 If nothing else, the lack of a uniform national code that is enforceable would present a constant threat to migratory birds that pass from one jurisdiction to another, and to environmental resources that, in some cases, like our national parks and monuments, though actually located in one state or more, are part of the heritage of the American people at large.
 This is why federal regulations and laws, not just "guidelines" and suggested practices, are essential.

 It will be hard, in America, to persuade legislators to enact adequate laws that would answer to the need.
 Politicians are reluctant to interfere with owners of private property who wish to supplement their income with wind farm leases, even though the greater good of the community would seem to call for such action.
-Even the voluntary agreement protecting the Flint Hills in Kansas, negotiated by then-governor Kathleen Sibelius and extended by Governor Sam Brownback, has been challenged by pressure on current Governor Laura Kelly from at least one county board to allow more wind projects into the protected area now known as the "governor's box."
+Even the voluntary agreement protecting the Flint Hills in Kansas, negotiated by thengovernor Kathleen Sibelius and extended by Governor Sam Brownback, has been challenged by pressure on current Governor Laura Kelly from at least one county board to allow more wind projects into the protected area now known as the "governor's box."
 "Every time we get a new governor the issue comes up again," says Brad Loveless, Kansas Secretary of Parks, Wildlife, and Tourism.
 "I don't imagine there's a lot of appetite on the part of the Legislature to legislate at protecting certain areas.
 All it takes to make a project work is a developer willing to site a project, a county that's willing to accept it and approve it, and somebody that's willing to buy the power.
-Given the right circumstances, all those things could come together and they could put wind power in a really bad spot."
+Given the right circumstances, all those things could come together and they could put wind power in a really bad spot."49

-However, we don't have to oppose wind energy categorically; studies conducted by the Nature Conservancy estimated that even after subtracting sensitive wildlife habitats from the nearly 222 million acres of land suitable for development in the Central Plains based on wind speed and terrain, approximately 91 million acres would remain, amounting to nine percent of the region; and these low-impact areas could yield approximately 1,099 GW of electrical energy.
-That amounts to more then ten times current U.S. wind capacity and is equivalent to the total generating capacity from all sources (AWEA 2019b, USDOE 2017.)
+Green energy is good, but not all wind energy generation is harmless.
+But we don't have to oppose wind energy categorically; studies conducted by the Nature Conservancy estimated that even after subtracting sensitive wildlife habitats from the nearly 222 million acres of land in the Central Plains that would be suitable for development, based on wind speed and terrain, approximately 91 million acres would remain, amounting to nine percent of the region; and these low-impact areas could yield approximately 1,099 GW of electrical energy.
+That amounts to more then ten times current U.S. wind capacity and is equivalent to the total generating capacity from all sources (AWEA 2019b, USDOE 2017.50